15. More Bicycle Safety: High Visibility

 Photo courtesy of Leo Kodl

 Lights like those shown in the photo above help.
 And while this recumbent is all set for the bike path, most cyclists would be wise–when sharing the road with cars–to add a higher-visibility flag, and mounted higher.
-That would make a big difference in not being overlooked by the driver of a tall truck or other motor vehicle.
+That would make a big difference in not being overlooked by the driver, especially one in an SUV, truck, or other high motor vehicle.

 * * * * *